-Art on the Underground have commissioned Grenada-born, British artist Denzil Forrester to create a large-scale public artwork launching on 19 September 2019 and on view until September 2020.
+Art on the Underground commissioned Grenada-born, British artist Denzil Forrester to create a large-scale public artwork for Brixton station, on view from 19 September 2019 until September 2020.

 Forrester is the third commission in a new series at Brixton, following on from Njideka Akunyili Crosby in 2018 and Aliza Nisenbaum in 2019.
 The programme selects artists to respond to the diverse narratives of the murals from the 1980s, the rapid development of the area and the wider social and political history of mural making.

 For his first major UK public commission, Forrester has reinterpreted his seminal work ‘Three Wicked Men’ (1982), now in the collection of Tate, London, into an immersive, large-scale painting.
 Made during his time at the Royal College of Art, Forrester has returned to ‘Three Wicked Men’ several times over the decades.
 The title was borrowed from a track by Reggae George, released a year earlier, in which Forrester identifies the three men as a policeman, a politician and a businessman.
 In Forrester’s painted versions, the latter figure is often replaced by a Rasta.
 Reflective of the contemporary black experience and the racial tensions of the time, the painting features Winston Rose; a friend of Forrester’s who died whilst under police restraint in 1981 and which would continue to haunt many of his paintings for the next decade.

 For nearly four decades, Forrester’s paintings have been rooted in, and provide commentary on, the Afro-Caribbean experience in London.
 His early paintings from the 1980s made visible what otherwise might have remained fleeting or hidden, documenting and immortalising the nocturnal and social spaces of the underground reggae and dub scenes.
 In his Art on the Underground commission, ‘Brixton Blue’ (2018), Forrester recreates the essence of contemporary urban life in form, light and colour and new elements have been integrated from the 1982 version, situating the work within the musical lineage of Brixton.